joanaBrit/tube-wise/client/README.md

 - Created a form layout to style the register and login form and to switch between one and another.
 - Styling the Register and Login form.
 - Inserted the events handling, make it work as pretend on the Nav bar for destop and mobile view and make the navigation to the respective pages.

+- Created a Map file and establish the navigation on the App.tsx
+- Searched and inserted a picture of the tube lines map
+- installed react-zoom-pan-pinch
+- Inserted a zoom in, zoom out and a clear button.
+- inserted logic to disable the buttons when they're not needed.

+To do:

+Home Page:
+- add the descreption.... about tube wise ✅
+- Missing something
+- style

+Footer:
+Make a footer with tube web page in case
+- Get help: tube page
+- 2024 Tube Wise
+- support : email
+- Git hub
+- Style

+Map Page
+- Have the map image from Tube ✅
+- Style it

+Check your journey:
+- Fetch Tube API for the user to be able to choose the route
+- Fetch API to for the Info about the line (Good, Delays....)
+- Style:
+- From: To:
+- Date
+- A selecter to select the tube lines

+Tube lines
+- Fetch the API to show the tube lines
+- Info about the Station Data if it's close

+Tube Lines index
+- Fetch API to for the Info about the line (Good, Delays....)
+- Lift disruptions for people accessibility.
+- Info about if it's crowding
+- Info about AccidentStats

 5. Token Storage:
 -